DanGiaime/IGME.220.01/Rules.md

 ### Win Conditions
-* Rout
+* Route
+ * Achieved by holding the enemy's base for a total of 5 turns ( 1 unit on the home base = 1 turn )

 * Seize
+ * Achieved by destroying all enemy units

 ### First Turn
-* Each player rolls a d20.
-The player who rolls the highest goes first.
-The turn order is counterclockwise.
+* Each player rolls a D20 dice, player who rolls the highest goes first.
+The turn order is then counterclockwise.

 ### Units
 * __Infantry__